Ariedam64/MagicGarden-modMenu/README.md

 ## 🚀 Installation (players)

 1. Install a userscript manager (Tampermonkey is the one I target).
-2. Open the [meta installer](https://github.com/Ariedam64/MagicGarden-modMenu/raw/refs/heads/main/meta.userscript.js) and let your manager install it.
+2. Open the [script installer](https://github.com/Ariedam64/MagicGarden-modMenu/raw/refs/heads/main/dist/quinoa-ws.min.user.js) and let your manager install it.
 3. Reload the game on either **https://magicgarden.gg** or within the Discord activity.
 The HUD pops up in the bottom-right corner when the websocket connects.

 Updating happens automatically: the meta script points to `quinoa-ws.min.user.js` on the same branch, so every reload fetches the newest build.